Edge states for second order elliptic operators in a channel: Introduction and statement of the main results

 \section{Introduction and statement of the main results}

-The bulk-edge correspondence states that one can associate an integer valued index $\cI \in \Z$ to some bulk materials (represented here by Schrödinger (PDE) or Hill's (ODE) operators).
+Bulk-edge correspondence states that one can associate an integer valued index $\cI \in \Z$ to some bulk materials (represented here by Schrödinger (PDE) or Hill's (ODE) operators).
 When the material is cut, edge states appear at the boundary whenever $\cI \neq 0$.
-In addition, it is believed that any junction between a left and a right materials having indices $\cI_L$ and $\cI_R$ must also have edge states near the junction whenever $\cI_L \neq \cI_R$.
+In addition, it is believed that any junction between a left and a right material having indices $\cI_L$ and $\cI_R$ must also have edge states near the junction whenever $\cI_L \neq \cI_R$.
 We prove this fact in this paper.

 Since the original works of Hatsugai~\cite{hatsugai1993chern, hatsugai1993edge}, most studies on bulk-edge correspondence focused on tight-binding models ({\em e.g.}~\cite{graf2013bulk, avila2013topological}), set on half-spaces.
 In these tight-binding models, boundary conditions at the cut are quite simple to describe, and it turns out that the index is independent of these boundary conditions.
 In the context of continuous models, it is unclear that one can define an index which is indeed independent of the chosen boundary conditions.
 In~\cite{Gontier2020edge}, we proved that it was the case in a simple one-dimensional model for dislocations.
 We extend this work here, and give a general framework to define the edge index for different self-adjoint extensions of Schrödinger operators.

 We consider two types of continuous models.
 In the first part, we study families of Hill's operator (ODE) set on $\C^n$, of the form